 per pay cycle

 Your estimated FEE-HELP repayments

-- $* is the 2019 estimated tuition fee for a Master of Business Analytics (16 credit points) at Deakin
+- $* is the estimated full cost for a Master of Business Analytics (16 credit points), based on the 2024 fees.

 - is the annual FEE-HELP payment, based on your current salary

 - of your current salary be spent on FEE-HELP